-Provider Type How to File (Required Fields) Where to File Example Independent Clinical Laboratory (any type of non-hospital-based laboratory) Types of Service include, but are not limited to: blood, urine, samples, analysis, etc. Referring Provider: - Field 17B on CMS 1500 Health Insurance Claim Form or - Loop 2310A (claim level) on the 837 Professional Electronic File the claim to the Blue plan in whose state the specimen was drawn Where the specimen was drawn will be determined by which state the referring provider is located.
-Blood is drawn in lab or office setting located in [enter Blue plan x service area].
-Blood analysis is done in [enter Blue plan y service area].
-File to: [enter Blue plan x service area].
-Claims for the analysis of a lab must be filed to the Blue plan in whose state the specimen was drawn.
-Durable/Home Medical Equipment and Supplies (D/HME) Types of Service include, but are not limited to: Hospital beds, oxygen tanks, crutches, etc. Patient's Address: - Field 5 on CMS 1500 Health Insurance Claim Form or - Loop 2010CA on the 837 Professional Electronic Submission.
-Ordering Provider: - Field 17B on CMS 1500 Health Insurance Claim Form or - Loop 2420E (line level) on the 837 Professional Electronic Submission.
-Place of Service: - Field 24B on the CMS 1500 Health Insurance Claim Form or - Loop 2300, CLM05-1 on the 837 Professional Electronic Submissions.
-Service Facility Location Information: - Field 32 on CMS 1500 Health Insurance Form or - Loop 2310C (claim level) on the 837 Professional Electronic Submission.
-File the claim to the Blue plan in whose state the equipment was shipped to or purchased in a retail store.
-A. Wheelchair is purchased at a retail store in [enter Blue plan y service area].
-File to: [enter Blue plan y service area] B. Wheelchair is purchased on the internet from an online retail supplier in [enter Blue plan x service area] and shipped to [enter Blue plan y service area].
-File to: [enter Blue plan y service area] C. Wheelchair is purchased at a retail store in [enter Blue plan x service area] and shipped to [enter Blue plan y service area].
-File to: [enter Blue plan y service area].
-File to: [enter Blue plan y service area].
-File to: [enter Blue plan y service area] Specialty Pharmacy Types of Service: Non- routine, biological therapeutics ordered by Referring Provider: - Field 17B on CMS 1500 Health Insurance Claim Form or File the claim to the Blue plan whose state the Ordering Physician is located .
-Patient is seen by a physician in [enter Blue plan x service area] who orders a specialty pharmacy
+Provider Type How to File (Required Fields) Where to File Example Durable/Home Medical Equipment and Supplies (D/HME) and Orthotics/Prosthetics Types of Service include, but are not limited to: Hospital beds, oxygen tanks, crutches, equipment to correct deformities or to preserve and restore the function of the skeletal system, etc. Patient's Address: Field 5 on CMS 1500 Health Insurance Claim Form or Loop 2010CA on the 837 Professional Electronic Submission.
+Ordering Provider: Field 17B on CMS 1500 Health Insurance Claim Form or Loop 2420E (line level) on the 837 Professional Electronic Submission.
+Place of Service: Field 24B on the CMS 1500 Health Insurance Claim Form or Loop 2300, CLM05-1 on the 837 Professional Electronic Submissions.
+Service Facility Location Information: Field 32 on CMS 1500 Health Insurance Form or Loop 2310C (claim level) on the 837 Professional Electronic Submission.
+File the claim to the Plan in whose service area the equipment was shipped to or purchased in a retail store.
+Note: Claim must be processed based on information submitted on the claim.
+The Place of Service code, as submitted on the claim, must be used to determine where service was rendered (e.g. member home/equivalent setting, retail, office, etc.).
+BlueCard rules for claims incurred in an overlapping service area and contiguous county apply.
+A. Wheelchair, Ankle foot orthotic, etc, is purchased at a retail store in [enter Plan Y service area].
+File to: [enter Plan Y service area] B. Wheelchair, Ankle foot orthotic, etc, is purchased on the internet from an online retail supplier in [enter Plan X service area] and shipped to [enter Plan Y service area].
+File to: [enter Plan Y service area ] C. Wheelchair, Ankle foot orthotic, etc, is purchased at a retail store in [enter Plan X service area] and shipped to [enter Plan Y service area].
+File to: [enter Plan Y service area].
+File to: [enter Plan Y service area].